APOM Lab Research Associates and Assistants

 Jing Nie graduated from the Xuzhou Medical College in China and worked in the Department of Pathology in the Gulou Hospital in Nanjing, China before she moved to Sweden and earned her Master of Science degree in neuropathology at the Uppsala University in 1991.

 Jay earned his BS in Biological Sciences at the University of California, Davis.
-Since completing his undergraduate studies he has worked in both biotechnology companies and academic laboratories focused on subjects including heterologous protein expression, protein engineering, microbial mechanisms of antibiotic resistance, epigenetic disease markers and clinical molecular diagnostic development.
+Since completing his undergraduate studies he has done research in both biotechnology and academic laboratories.
+Research subjects that Jay has worked on range across a wide set of interests, including: heterologous protein expression, protein structure-function studies & engineering, microbial mechanisms of antibiotic resistance, epigenetic disease marker identification and clinical molecular diagnostic development.

 Outside of the lab, Jay enjoys drinking too much coffee, chasing his two children around and occasionally dabbling in home beer brewing.